 Partial Exchange?
 Strategies to achieve 100% tax deferral.

 A 1031 Exchange allows a taxpayer to defer 100% of their capital gain tax liability.
-To do this, the exchanger must buy new Replacement Property equal to or greater than in value to the property sold and reinvest all of the proceeds from the sale of their old property.
+To do this, the exchanger must buy new Replacement Property equal to or greater than in value to the property sold and reinvest all the proceeds from the sale of their old property.

 But what happens if a taxpayer desires to purchase property lower in value or takes a portion of the cash from the closing of the sale and only invests a portion of their proceeds towards a 1031 Exchange?
 The good news is that these transactions still qualify for tax deferral under Section 1031 of the Tax Code.
-They simply become “partial” 1031 Exchanges where the taxpayer has a partially tax deferred transaction rather than deferring all of their taxes.
+They simply become “partial” 1031 Exchanges where the taxpayer has a partially tax deferred transaction rather than deferring all their taxes.

 If you fit into these scenarios:

 - Taking cash at the sale of the Relinquished Property Example: Lila is selling her rental townhouse for $1,000,000.
 At the close of escrow, she wants to receive $100,000 to invest in the stock market and utilize her remaining funds for her 1031 Exchange.
 The $100,000 is not part of the tax deferred exchange.
 If the seller takes any cash from the sale, that amount becomes taxable boot.

 - Buying Down in Value Example: Lila is selling her rental townhouse for $1,000,000 and plans to utilize a 1031 Exchange to defer her taxes.
 However, she can only locate new property with a sales price of $800,000 that she desires to purchase.
 The $200,000 not reinvested into like kind property will be taxable.

 but your goal is to defer 100% of your taxes, consider these potential solutions: